 India program formally started in 2015 as a result of increased interest and support by corporate partners to engage in our meal packaging program.
 In 2013, the first meal packaging event was held in Bangalore which was facilitated by the US team, and this acted as the first step towards creating a sustained effort in India towards ending hunger.
 Throughout 2014, several events were held with multiple corporate partners in Bangalore packaging more than 280,000 meals.
 These regular meal packaging events led to the opportunity to establish a permanent program base to mobilize support and create champions for active engagement.
 An independent entity was created in India in 2014 which was formally registered as a Charitable Trust in October 2014.
 In 2017, the name was changed to Rise Against Hunger India.

 Our organization’s approach to ending hunger centers on mobilizing a global network of hunger champions.
 Rise Against Hunger India meal packaging volunteers produce millions of nutritious meals annually that help feed vulnerable groups served by NGOs and community partners.
-These partners are best able to address the causes and effects of hunger based on their local presence and expertise.
 Through our thorough monitoring and evaluation process, we ensure the meals distributed by those partners are effectively used as a tool to change lives by promoting education, improving students’ health and nutrition, addressing gender inequalities, stimulating economic growth and fighting child labor.

-Another core focus of Rise Against Hunger India is responding to crises, both natural and man-made.
-From droughts to floods, in conflict zones or in transitioning political situations, food is often the most immediate need.
-When everyday access to food, wages, and market systems are destroyed in the wake of emergencies, Rise Against Hunger India works through a network of NGO partners active on the ground to address these needs.
+Another core focus of Rise Against Hunger India is responding to crises–both natural and man-made.
+From droughts to floods, during pandemic situations such as COVID-19, in conflict zones and transitioning political situations, food is often the most immediate need.
+When everyday access to food, wages, and market systems are destroyed in the wake of emergencies, Rise Against Hunger India works directly as well as through a network of NGO partners active on the ground to address these needs.
 We strive to ensure aid is efficiently and effectively deployed to and received by communities when it is needed most.
-Our approach to crisis response has evolved over the years and we move from early response phase to relief and rehabilitation of affected families.
-Disaster preparedness and resilience building form important components in communities that are prone to climate change related incidents.